-In the last decade, healthcare technology has advanced to a significant level.
-Many fields, such as cardiology, home care, dentistry, etc., have developed their treatment techniques and received new medical devices.
+In the last decade, healthcare technology has advanced significantly.
+Many fields, such as cardiology, home care, and dentistry, have developed their treatment techniques and received new medical devices.

-However, the greatest development in the field was in digital health.
-Many companies started developing software as a medical product or started creating medical devices connected to the Internet, thus creating a digital medical device industry.
+However, the greatest development in the field was in digital health technology.
+Many companies started developing digital health solutions.
+They created software as a medical product or medical devices connected to the Internet, thus establishing a digital medical device industry.
 All of this meant that large amounts of personal data began to be received and processed over the Internet.

 Naturally, this put data privacy and safety at the forefront of lawmakers’ attention.
 For this reason, virtually every state is developing its regulatory systems.
 Specifically, the USA and the EU have the greatest influence in the field with the Health Insurance Portability and Accountability Act (HIPAA) and the General Data Protection Regulation (GDPR), respectively.